Key points

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on SA Power network in Adelaide but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.

-Electric car savings and environmental benefits
+Electric car savings and benefits

 Understanding the costs involved in charging an EV is crucial for consumers considering making the switch from petrol cars to electric.
-With advancements in technology and infrastructure, and Aussies’ growing appetite for renewable energy, EVs are expected to become a more common feature on Australian roads in coming years.
+Thanks to the advancements in technology and infrastructure, and the growing appetite for renewable energy, EVs are expected to become a more common feature on Australian roads in coming years.
+But before you make any purchase decisions, it’s important to understand the full range of costs you’ll need to pay, such as the home-charging unit, public charging fees and the vehicle itself.

-Before you make any purchasing decisions, it’s important to understand the full range of costs you’ll need to pay, such as the home-charging unit, public charging fees and the vehicle itself.
-At the end of the day though, electric vehicles are cheaper to run than petrol cars, and with technology in this space improving, their popularity is expected to continue to grow exponentially over the next decade.
+At the end of the day, electric vehicles are cheaper to run than petrol cars.
+With technology in this space improving, their popularity is expected to continue to grow over the next decade.

 Share this article